 What’s cool and refreshing, high protein, low carb, quick and easy to prepare, organic and vegan, something simple but tasty for dinner on a hot summer night?
 That would have to be edamame salad.

-I picked up a package of frozen organic shelled green soybeans (edamame) from Whole Foods Market this afternoon, and this evening I prowled around Google, looking for a recipe that spoke to me.
+I bought a package of frozen organic shelled green soybeans (edamame) this afternoon, and this evening I prowled around the Internet, looking for recipes that spoke to me.

 I found several, and here are the links:

 Marinated Edamame Salad (features greenbeans, bell peppers, cranberries!)

 Edamame Salad (with corn kernels, red bell pepper, red onions and parsley)

 Edamame and Sesame Salad